-- 2.1.12.
-Further information is available on the Home Affairs website-Sponsorship obligations for Temporary activity sponsor. - 2.1.13.
-Approved Employers who wish to sponsor Short-Term Workers for a multi-year visa will be the sponsor for the full validity period of the PALM stream visa. - (a) A multi-year visa enables Short-Term Workers to return each season for up to 4 years without the need to submit a new visa application-visa conditions apply.
+- 2.1.11.
+You must comply with all the obligations specified in Your TAS approval letter from Home Affairs. - 2.1.12.
+Further information is available on the Home Affairs website-Sponsorship obligations for Temporary activity sponsor15. - 2.1.13.
+Approved Employers who wish to sponsor Short-Term Workers for a multi-year visa will be the sponsor for the full validity period of the PALM stream visa. - (a) A multi-year visa enables Short-Term Workers to return each season for up to 4 years without the need to submit a new visa application-visa conditions apply16.
 For each Short-Term Worker, You must have an Approved Recruitment covering the subsequent Placement of the Worker prior to the Worker returning to Australia to work in that subsequent Placement. - (b) Short-Term Workers must depart Australia at the end of their (up to) 9-month work contract, but no later than 10 months pending flight availability, to meet their visa conditions. - (c) If any Short-Term Worker ceases to be employed by You or is unable to return to Australia for a subsequent Placement, You must immediately notify Home Affairs. - 2.1.14.
 For more information on Portability Arrangements (transfer) of Workers refer to section 8.7.